 Daytona Beach Jobs: 2022 Economic Guide & Work Opportunities

 Daytona Beach is a community with a reputation larger than its borders.
-On paper, the city only has about 72,600 residents, placing it securely into small-town territory.
+The city has about 72,600 residents, giving it a laid-back feeling.
 However, the entire metro area has just under 610,000, making it the 8th largest region in the state.

-But despite the small population, Daytona Beach is a well-known destination.
+Daytona Beach is a world-famous destination.
 The sand on the beach is uniquely suited for motorsports, leading to more than 50 years of racing contests.
 Today, the community is known internationally as the Daytona International Speedway and NASCAR location.

-While the area is a well-known destination for vacations and popular events, many new permanent residents arrive each year.
+While the area is a well-known destination for vacations and popular events, the Daytona Beach real estate market welcomes many new permanent residents arrive each year.
 Between 2010 and 2020, the community's population rose almost 20%, making it one of the fastest-growing cities in the country.
 However, before new residents start building oceanfront homes or condos, it is best to consider the region's economic landscape.
 Understanding more about the industries, careers, and opportunities available may be the best way to help new residents predict how much they will enjoy their new homes.
 Keep reading to learn about the economy in Daytona Beach, Florida.

 Top Employers in Daytona Beach